 Network Name (SSID): Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
-The SSID wireless network.
+The SSID can be easily changed to connect to an existing wireless network.

-SSID Visibility: This option is unavailable in AP Repeater mode.
+This option is unavailable in AP Repeater mode.